Cengiz Ünder: Marseille

 On 4 July 2021, Ünder moved to France, signing for Ligue 1 club Marseille on loan, with an option to buy for €9 million.
-On 8 August 2021, he made his debut for the club against Montpellier, where Marseille won 3–2.
+On 8 August, he made his debut for the club against Montpellier, where Marseille won 3–2.

 On 6 April 2022, Marseille signed Ünder permanently from Roma, penning a five-year long deal.

 Fenerbahçe

-On 13 August 2023, Ünder signed a four-year contract with Süper Lig club Fenerbahçe for a reported fee of €15 million.
+On 13 August 2023, Ünder returned to Turkey and signed a four-year contract with Süper Lig club Fenerbahçe for a reported fee of €15 million.
 On 21 August, he made his debut for the side in a 2-0 away win against Samsunspor.

 On 20 December 2023, he scored his first goal for the club against Kayserispor in a match where Fenerbahçe won 4–3.
 On 7 January 2024, after a slow start to his career with the club, he scored four goals in a 5–1 win over Istanbulspor.

-Loan to Los Angeles FC
+Loan to LAFC

 On 20 February 2025, he joined Major League Soccer side Los Angeles FC on loan until the end of the season.
 On 12 March, he made his debut with an assist for the team in a CONCACAF Champions Cup match against Colombus Crew.
-On 29 March, he scored his first goal for the club in a 3-2 loss to San Diego FC.
+On 29 March, he scored his first goal for the club in a 3–2 loss to San Diego FC.

 Loan to Beşiktaş

-On 8 September 2025, Ünder joined Süper Lig club Beşiktaş on a season-long loan with option to buy.
+On 8 September 2025, Ünder joined Süper Lig side Beşiktaş on a season-long loan with option to buy.
+On September 13, he scored the winning goal on his debut with the club in a 2–1 win at home against former club Başakşehir.

+Çorum

+On 28 August 2026, Ünder joined newly promoted Çorum, signing a one-year deal.